platformsh/platformsh-docs/docs/src/create-apps/app-reference.md

 Environments with deployments within the given time have crons with the status `running`.
 If there haven't been any deployments within the given time, the status is `paused`.

-You can see the status in the management console or using the CLI by running `platform environment:info` and looking under `deployment_state`.
+You can see the status in the Console or using the CLI by running `platform environment:info` and looking under `deployment_state`.

 #### Restarting paused crons